mozilla/pkipolicy/rootstore/policy.md

 We rely on publicly disclosed documentation in a Certification Practice Statement (CPS) or a combined Certificate Policy/Certification Practice Statement (CP/CPS) ("CP/CPS Documentation") to ascertain that our requirements are met.

-CA operators SHALL comply with item 2 below, and Sections 3.3.1 through 3.3.6, no later than October 15, 2026.
-Existing CP/CPS Documentation MAY be revised prior to October 15, 2026, to achieve compliance with these requirements.
+CA operators SHALL comply with item 2 below, and Sections 3.3.1 through 3.3.6, no later than July 1, 2027.
+Existing CP/CPS Documentation MAY be revised prior to July 1, 2027, to achieve compliance with these requirements.

 1. CP/CPS Documentation MUST provide information in a manner that is explicit, bounded, auditable, and in a manner that is sufficient for Mozilla to determine whether and how the CA operator complies with this policy and other applicable requirements;